 High Island High School joined THSCMP during the 2015-2016 academic year.
 Ms. Caudle worked with High Island High School science teacher Maria Skewis to start the Program in the High Island Independent School District.
-Science students collected data from three sites on Bolivar Peninsula on October 4, 2017; January 24, 2018; and May 17, 2018.
-Two of the monitoring sites are adjacent to Rollover Pass, BOL02 to the west and BOL03 to the east of the Pass (fig. 5).
-The third site (HIB01) is seaward of High Island just past the eastern end of Highway 87 (fig. 5).
+Science students collected data from two sites on Bolivar Peninsula on October 2, 2018; January 29, 2019; and April 23, 2019.
+The two monitoring sites are adjacent to Rollover Pass, BOL02 to the west and BOL03 to the east of the Pass (fig. 5).
+A third site (HIB01) seaward of High Island just past the eastern end of Highway 87 (fig. 5) has been monitored on field trips in previous years.
+Due to the construction on Highway 87, we were unable to safely park the bus or access this site during the 2018-19 academic year.
+High Island students collected kinematic GPS data of the wet beach/dry boundary and a parking lot and roads surrounding their school to assist Bureau scientists in ground truthing lidar data.